Alytus

-Divided onto two separate entities for centuries, it consists of two parts still frequently referred to as Alytus I and Alytus II, the earlier being a smaller town and the latter forming the city centre with parks, microdistricts and industrial areas.
+For centuries, the city was divided into two separate entities.
+Even today, it consists of two parts still frequently referred to as Alytus I and Alytus II.
+The Alytus I half is smaller, and less developed than the Alytus II half, which forms the city centre with parks, microdistricts and industrial areas.

 Name

-The name is derived from the Lithuanian hydronym Alytupis.
-In other languages the names of the town include Polish: Olita, German: Aliten, Russian: Олита Olita, Belarusian: Аліта Alita, Yiddish: אליטע Alite.
+The name of the city is believed to be derived from the Lithuanian hydronym Alytupis (meaning river).
+Its name in other languages includes the Polish Olita, the German Aliten, the Russian Olita, the Belarusian Alita, and the Yiddish Alite.